Curious about the different types of guitar pickups? Here, we walk you through the most common electric, bass, and acoustic guitar pickups.

 Acoustic Guitar Pickups

 Compared to electric guitars, acoustic guitars have their own distinct sound.
-And this acoustic sound requires specialized pickups.
-The most commonly used acoustic pickups can be divided into three categories: transducer, piezo, and soundhole.
+This acoustic sound requires specialized pickups.
+The most commonly used acoustic guitar pickup systems can be divided into three categories: transducer, piezo, and soundhole.

 Transducer Pickups

 These pickups are known for their lifelike representation of an acoustic instrument’s tone.
-These pickups work by adhering to your instrument's soundboard and then translating its response into an electric signal.
+They work by adhering to your instrument’s soundboard and then translating its response into an electric signal.

-Because these pickups “hear” how your soundboard reacts to the vibration of your strings the sound it produces is more reflective of that.
+Because these pickups “hear” how your soundboard reacts to the vibration of your strings, the sound they produce is more reflective of that.
 The only downside to transducer pickups is that they tend to be more sensitive to feedback than piezo or soundhole pickups.

 Piezo Pickups

-These are a type of transducer, but instead of being under the soundboard they’re under the saddle (where your strings pass over).
-These pickups “hear” your strings more than your guitar, and as such, it has a different voicing compared to a soundboard transducer.
-They also have a strong mid-range hump, generally described as “piezo quack”.
-Piezo pickups are generally pretty resistant to feedback.
-This makes them a great option if you’re looking to play in bigger venues and with higher amounts of volume.
+These are a type of transducer, but instead of being under the soundboard, they’re under the saddle (where your strings pass over).
+A piezo pickup “hears” your strings more than your guitar, resulting in a different voicing compared to a soundboard transducer.
+Piezo pickups also have a strong mid-range hump, generally described as “piezo quack.”
+Piezo pickups are resistant to feedback, making them great for bigger venues with higher volumes.

 Soundhole Pickups

 These are essentially electric guitar pickups that fit in the soundhole of an acoustic guitar.
-These pickups have a definite “electric” quality to their tone.
+They have a definite “electric” quality to their tone.
 Cheaper soundhole pickups are just single coil pickups with a mount.
-Higher end soundhole pickups actually sound really lifelike.
-Nicer soundhole pickups implement a technology that’s similar to a microphone.
-They offer a similar response without being as sensitive to feedback.
+Higher-end soundhole pickups actually sound really lifelike.
+Nicer soundhole pickups implement technology similar to a microphone, offering a response without being as sensitive to feedback.

-The cool thing about these pickups is that they’re generally pretty feedback resistant and can still pump out a lifelike tone.
+The cool thing about these pickups is that they’re generally pretty feedback-resistant and can still pump out a lifelike tone.
 They are the happy medium between soundboard transducers and piezo pickups.
-Many of these systems are also affordable and non-invasive.
-They don’t require any permanent modification to your instrument.
+Many of these systems are also affordable and non-invasive, requiring no permanent modification to your instrument.

 In-Body Microphones